The Issues Facing Pennsylvania

 The group contends that the river fails to meet some of the basic requirements of the Clean Water Act.

 DEP disagreed denied the petition.
-In January 2013, DEP excluded the river from its 2012 Impaired Waters List.
+In January 2013, DEP excluded the river from its 2012 Impaired Waters List and has continued to do so every year since.

 The Importance of Being Declared "Impaired"